jpt/barlow/README.md

 # Barlow

-Barlow is a low-contrast, slightly rounded grotesk typeface designed by [Jeremy Tribby](https://tribby.com).
+Barlow is a low-contrast, slightly rounded grotesk type family designed by [Jeremy Tribby](https://tribby.com).
 It draws from the visual style of the California public: its highway signs, car plates, busses, and trains.
 The typeface is named after internet pioneer, EFF co-founder, songwriter, and activist [John Perry Barlow](https://en.wikipedia.org/wiki/John_Perry_Barlow), in tribute to his lasting [impact on the information superhighway](https://www.eff.org/cyberspace-independence).

 In addition to OTF, TTF, WOFF, and UFO font formats, Barlow is available as a GX variable font, giving designers the power to pick their own weights and widths.
 Included are 54 suggested styles - a roman and oblique for nine weights and three widths.